Xray-App/xray-testng-extensions/README.md

 }
 ```

-- or programmaticaly
+- or programmatically
-- or from the command linex
+- or from the command line

 Registering the listener is mandatory.
 In order to take advantage of the capabilities of this new listener, the new annotations can be used.